Skip to content

 Is It Hard to Get Into Bladen Community College?
 Acceptance Rate & Requirements

 Based in Dublin, North Carolina, Bladen Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 28%.
+The graduation rate is roughly 28%.

 Can I Afford It?